Miscarriage Risk Calculator | Week and day odds

 Does a detected heartbeat lower risk?

 Yes.
-After a fetal heartbeat is confirmed on ultrasound, the ongoing risk generally falls and keeps dropping toward the end of the first trimester.
+After a fetal heartbeat is confirmed on ultrasound, the ongoing risk generally falls and continues to drop toward the end of the first trimester.
+In this calculator, choosing “heartbeat seen” applies a small reduction to reflect that pattern.

 How does this calculator estimate risk?